Exploring Masterpieces of Ancient Egyptian Art

 2. Step Pyramid of Djoser

 Although not as grand in size as Egypt’s most famous pyramids, the Pyramid of Djoser in Saqqara is equally as interesting.
-This step pyramid was actually the oldest ever built in the world, and it was designed by Imhotep, a well-known ancient architect.
-The pyramid is adjacent to other historical sites in the complex such as Temple at the Step Pyramid.
+This step pyramid, a significant example of Egyptian art in the age of the pyramids, was actually the oldest ever built in the world, and it was designed by Imhotep, a well-known ancient architect.
+The pyramid is adjacent to other historical sites in the complex, such as the Temple at the Step Pyramid.

 3. Giza Plateau